tarantool/doc/sphinx/book/connectors/index.rst

 and is listening on port 3301 (:code:`box.cfg.listen = '3301'`) and space 'examples'
 has id = 999 (:code:`box.space.examples.id = 999`), and space 'examples' has a
-primary-key index for a numeric field (:code:`box.space[999].index[0].parts[1].type = "NUM"`) and user 'guest' has privileges for reading and writing.
+primary-key index for a numeric field (:code:`box.space[999].index[0].parts[1].type = "unsigned"`) and user 'guest' has privileges for reading and writing.

 It is easy to meet all the conditions by starting the server and executing this
 script: